 With that said, I give Rich Dad Poor Dad an overall rating of 4.5/5.
 I admit there were a couple of parts where I wasn’t able to connect with the author (I mention these points later in the post).
 But, for the most part, I absolutely agree with his overall view.
 Not to mention, his passionate and encouraging voice made me love the book even more!

-For those who are interested in audio, you can also check out Rich Dad Poor Dad audio book via Amazon here.
+For those interested in audio, you can also check out the Rich Dad Poor Dad audiobook via Amazon here.

 The Rich Dad vs. Poor Dad: